www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_posts.md

 ]
 ```

-List all the coresponding job posts for a given Job ID.
+List all the corresponding job posts for a given Job ID.

 ### HTTP Request